patrykcieslak/stonefish/docs/comms.rst

 .. note::

     In the following sections, description of each specific implementation of a communication device is accompanied with an example of its instantiation through the XML syntax and the C++ code.
 It is assumed that the XML snippets are located inside the definition of a robot.
-In case of C++ code, it is assumed that an object ``sf::Robot* robot = new sf::Robot(...);`` was created before the device definition.
+In case of the C++ code, it is assumed that a ``std::unique_ptr<Robot> robot`` was defined before the definition of the device, and the robot object was properly instantiated.

 Acoustic modem
 ==============